 Amarillo College complies with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, pertaining to the provision of reasonable academic adjustments/auxiliary aids for students with disability.
 In accordance with Section 504 and ADA guidelines, the Nursing Department strives to provide reasonable academic adjustments/auxiliary aids to students who request and require them.

-AC works to ensure that appropriate testing accommodations are provided for students who have registered with:
+AC works to ensure that appropriate testing accommodations are provided for students who have registered with disability Services.
+Please see the disability Services website for further information.